Creating space(s) for innovative teaching and learning

-In mid-2018, work begins on a reimagined Higgins Library, where students can relax or research, and where teachers can forge clearer, more powerful connections between active learning and engaged reading.
+In the fall of 2018 we opened a reimagined Higgins Library, where students can relax or research, and where teachers can forge clearer, more powerful connections between active learning and engaged reading.

-In Summer 2018 we are set to break ground on our innovative music terrace, an outdoor rehearsal space and amphitheater where student musicians can hone their techniques and hear their notes resonating through the open air.
+In spring 2018 we broke ground on our innovative music terrace, an outdoor rehearsal space and amphitheater where student musicians can hone their techniques and hear their notes resonating through the open air.

 This campaign's roots grow right out of our academic and community programs, which have defined Peck for more than a century.
 And it feeds right back into and nourishes these programs for generations to come.

 Questions?
-Click here to find out how you can be part of The Peck Promise campaign, or contact Lauren Spirig, Campaign Director, at 973-539-8660 x135 or email@example.com.
+To find out how you can be part of The Peck Promise Campaign, contact Lauren Spirig, Campaign Director, at 973-539-8660 x135 or email@example.com.

 List of 3 items.